 The dog days of 1983.
 The bombing of the U.S. embassy in Beirut.
 Ronald Reagan and Yuri Andropov, dancing into the sunset.
 Hess, Ascher and Wolf are orphans chance has brought together in a small Baltic seaside town.
 Twenty years on, the long hot summer of the Israel-Lebanon War.
 Hess, a down-on-his-luck screenwriter, finds himself in the Mediterranean, drinking to forget a wasted marriage.
 Wolf, haunted by his father’s murder, is drawn into the nebulous world of international terrorism.
 When Ascher, a failed artist, commits suicide, all the stakes are changed.
 Or are they?
 With the Cold War, sex and punk rock throbbing in the background, Hess must confront his past, seeking to salvage dignity from defeat.

-“Another dark masterpiece from the harbinger of ‘The gaping futility.'”
-Jim Ruland, Forest of Fortune
+“Another dark masterpiece from the harbinger of ‘The gaping futility.'”—Jim Ruland (author of Forest of Fortune)

 EXCERPTS PUBLISHED ONLINE